slott56/py-web-tool/pyweb.rst

 Class-level variables include the following

 :extension:
-    The filename extension used by this weaver.
+    The Path's suffix used by this weaver.

 :code_indent:
     The number of spaces to indent code to separate code blocks from